Frequently Asked Questions

 OffWeGo is a mobile-first, traveler-centric risk management solution equally valuable and appealing to university risk managers and student travelers.
-We streamline the data collection of student travel by bundling key safety features from our travel assistance partners, with social and monetary incentives that keep students engaged and an active participant in the reporting process.
-We send this data to the student's university to aid the university's duty of care, so they can properly advise and assist the travelers once they've departed.
+We streamline the data collection of student travel by bundling key safety features from our travel assistance partners, with social and in-destination incentives that keep students engaged and an active participant in the reporting process.
+We send this data to the student's university to help ensure the university's duty of care, so they can properly advise and assist the travelers once they've departed.

-OffWeGo engages students in the best ways possible, according to the student, so we’re able to gain better and more data points.
-We then provide this information to their university in a streamlined manor so that their school can provide the best services and make the best policies possible, to ensure the safety of their students.
+OffWeGo engages students in the best ways possible, according to that indivudal student, so we’re able to gain better and more data points.
+We then provide this information to their university/sponsoring organization in a streamlined manor so that their school can provide the best services and make the best policies possible, to ensure the safety of their students.

 See for more info on Duty of Loyalty: